waynehoggett/AzureHackathons/2 - DevOps with GitHub/Challenges/1.7/readme.md

     </ul>
     </details>

-4. Create and complete a Pull Request, merging your code change into the protected branch.
+4. Create and complete a Pull Request, merging your code change into the protected branch, ask the other code owner to approve your changes.

     <details>
     <summary>💡 Tips and Tricks</summary>